 If you asked people what the largest cities in the US are, few would guess Anchorage.
 But there it is at #4–at least, if you’re going by land area alone.
 By the same token, nobody would ever claim that McHugh Peak, which borders south Anchorage at the southwest corner of Chugach State Park, is the “largest” peak in the Chugach.
-It’s nowhere near the tallest or hardest, but by land area it’s a sprawling giant.
+It’s nowhere near the tallest or most difficult, but by land area it’s a sprawling giant.
 Its southeast ridge steps steeply into Turnagain Arm, its north ridge reaches toward the south face of Flattop, and its eastern ridge winds all the way to Rabbit Lake below the Suicide Peaks.
 Its western flanks enfold several of South Anchorage’s hillside neighborhoods and don’t flatten out until they reach the New Seward Highway.
-This great expansiveness and proximity to Anchorage make McHugh an excellent choice for easy day trips, afternoon berry-picking jaunts, long ridge walks, and rocky scrambles.
-In the winter, it’s an attractive destination for hikes up its wind-blown ridges and backcountry skiing on its mellow north- and west-facing bowls.
+This expansiveness and proximity to Anchorage make McHugh an excellent choice for easy day trips, afternoon berry-picking jaunts, long ridge walks, and rocky scrambles.
+In the winter, experienced outdoorspeople hike its wind-blown ridges and ski on its mellow north and west-facing bowls.

-McHugh is often climbed from one of three public trailheads: the McHugh Creek trailhead off the Seward Highway, the Rabbit Lake trailhead at the top of Canyon Road, or the Bear Valley trailhead at the top of Snow Bear Dr. In the past, there were several additional access points from the Hillside neighborhoods west of the peak, but all of those routes cross private property and all have been signed No Trespassing or blocked off.
-Until access issues there are sorted out, stick with the legal, public trailheads to avoid problems.
+McHugh is often climbed from one of four public trailheads: the McHugh Creek trailhead off the Seward Highway, the Rabbit Lake trailhead at the top of Canyon Road, the Bear Valley trailhead at the top of Honey Bear Dr., or via the Stewart Trail.

 Bear Valley Route (North Ridge)

-The North Ridge Route, from the Bear Valley tailhead at the top of Snow Bear Drive, is a fun Class 2 ridge walk with 2,300 feet of elevation gain and excellent views over Anchorage and across the inlet.
-Unfortunately, the most difficult thing about this route is parking: the official Chugach State Park trailhead only has room for about six cars, parked tightly between two signs.
-If you park anywhere else in the small lot, you risk having your car ticketed, towed, or vandalized.
-Because of the problematic access, this trailhead is best tackled on weekdays or in the off-season.
-Otherwise, be prepared to have (and use) a backup plan.
+The North Ridge Route, starting at the Honey Bear Trailhead at the top of Honey Bear Lane in Bear Valley, is a fun Class 2 ridge walk with 2,300 feet of elevation gain and excellent views over Anchorage and across the inlet.
+Unfortunately, the most difficult thing about this route is parking: due to questionable city planning the cul-de-sac trailhead only has spots for five cars, parked tightly between two signs.
+Those who park on nearby streets risk tickets from APD, though enforcement is uneven and the legality of the “No Parking” signs and tickets has been questioned.
+There is also overflow parking on Honey Bear Lane on a widened stretch of road about two thirds of a mile below the trailhead.
+But if you’re hoping to score a prime parking spot, this trailhead is best tackled on weekdays or in the off-season.

-So you lucked out and got one of the spots?
-The trail begins right at the parking lot.
-It traverses through brush and then begins switchbacking up toward the broad shoulder of McHugh’s north ridge.
-After only a third of a mile from the parking lot, the trail hits treeline and opens up into the tundra.
-Though the main trail can be followed upward, from here all the way to the summit you’re basically free to roam.
-Just keep slogging toward Point 3,200, the prominent point above you on the ridge.
-This is the only part of the hike that can feel tedious, though even here the views are excellent, especially up the Rabbit Creek drainage toward Ptarmigan and the Suicides.
+From the trailhead, the clearly-signed trail begins at the parking lot and switchbacks through dense alder toward the broad shoulder of McHugh’s north ridge.
+After a third of a mile from the parking lot, the trail enters open tundra.
+Follow the trail or strike out and find your own way up to Point 3,200.
+This is the only part of the hike that can feel tedious, though the slogging is tempered by fantastic views up the Rabbit Creek drainage toward Ptarmigan and the Suicides.

-Once you reach the top of Point 3,200, follow the crest of the ridge 1.9 miles to the summit of McHugh.
-The wind-swept tundra and rocky ridgeline is easy to follow and runs at a fairly shallow angle, though there are two prominent notches during which you’ll lose (and regain) about 150 feet of elevation each time.
+From the top of Point 3,200, follow the crest of the ridge 1.9 miles to the summit of McHugh.
+The wind-swept tundra and rocky ridgeline is easy to follow and runs at a relatively shallow angle, though there are two prominent notches during which you’ll lose (and regain) about 150 feet of elevation each time.
 This ridge is well-traveled and there is an informal trail running along it most of the way.
 At the last rocky point before the summit, the trail disperses onto a broad face that sweeps up toward McHugh’s craggy crown.

-Once you reach the summit ridge, the view opens up and you’ll be able to see down the McHugh Creek drainage toward Turnagain Arm.
-Whether you decide to climb the true summit of McHugh or not is up to you: while the Bear Valley route up McHugh is just an adventurous Class 2, the final 20 feet to the true summit are probably Class 3+.
-The crag is climbed from the north side up an obvious, well-worn route that steps up a steep grassy gully, traverses a few feet to the east and then requires that you climb about 8 feet up the final rock.
-Anyone who’s been to a climbing wall would probably wonder what all the fuss is about, but there is exposure and it would be wise to move cautiously and deliberately, especially if it’s your first time.
+While the Bear Valley route up McHugh is just an adventurous Class 2, the final few feet to the true summit qualify as Class 4 (light rock climbing).
+The crag is climbed from the north side via an obvious, well-worn route that ascends a steep grassy gully, traverses a few feet to the east and then requires a climb of about 8 feet up the final summit rock.
+Those with experience at a rock gym might wonder what all the fuss is about, but caution would still be wise.
+There is certainly exposure, and a fall from the summit rock could be severely injurious or fatal.

 Rabbit Creek Route (East Ridge)

 The Rabbit Lake Trail is about as exciting as hiking on a road, which is exactly what it used to be.
 From the trailhead it beelines up the valley, staying a few hundred feet below brush line and only wobbling slightly as it crosses avalanche runouts.
-Though you could bushwack across the valley toward McHugh at any point, as you head higher up the valley the brush gets thinner and the Rabbit Creek ravine gets shallower.
+Though it is possible to bushwack across the valley toward McHugh at any point, the brush thins substantially in the upper valley and the Rabbit Creek ravine becomes shallower.
 At roughly the 2.5 mile mark, the Rabbit Lake trail reaches a high point below Ptarmigan Peak and then begins to descend slightly into the upper valley.
-A line of old wooden fenceposts runs perpendicularly across the trail.
-Around this point the brush begins to give way to open tundra and the views open up a bit.
+Around this point the brush gives way to open tundra and cross-country walking becomes simple.
 The Rabbit Lake trail uncoils a little into multiple paths, though it remains easy to follow.

 Whichever route you take, you’ll end up on McHugh’s east ridge.
 It has a few outcrops that you may not want or need to climb over, but it’s generally easy to follow and fairly low-angle.
 Just follow the ridge west to the summit of McHugh.
 My notes on the summit pinnacle itself are in the Bear Valley route description above.